With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreAssociation For Individual Dev Supervised Living is a mental health clinic in Aurora, Illinois, located at 1230 Pearl Street, 60505.
 Association For Individual Dev Supervised Living offers residential treatment.
-Association For Individual Dev Supervised Living provides psychotropic medication to young adults, adults and seniors 65 or older.
+Association For Individual Dev Supervised Living provides psychotropic medication to adults, young adults and seniors 65 or older.
 Association For Individual Dev Supervised Living also supports people with serious mental illness.
-Some other services provided by Association For Individual Dev Supervised Living include integrated primary care services, diet and exercise counseling and legal advocacy.
+Some other services provided by Association For Individual Dev Supervised Living include chronic disease/illness management, illness management and recovery and intensive case management.

 Learn MoreAssociation For Individual Dev Bh Supervised Living is a mental health clinic in Aurora, IL, located at 1305 East New Indian Trail, 60505 zip code area.
 Association For Individual Dev Bh Supervised Living provides residential treatment.
-Association For Individual Dev Bh Supervised Living offers psychotropic medication to seniors 65 or older, young adults and adults.
+Association For Individual Dev Bh Supervised Living offers psychotropic medication to young adults, seniors 65 or older and adults.
 Association For Individual Dev Bh Supervised Living also supports people with serious mental illness.
-Additional services offered at Association For Individual Dev Bh Supervised Living include suicide prevention services, intensive case management and case management.
+Additional services offered at Association For Individual Dev Bh Supervised Living include housing services, supported housing and mentoring/peer support/consumer-run services.

-Learn MoreAmita Health Adventist Med Center Bolingbrook is a mental health clinic in Bolingbrook, IL, located at 500 Remington Boulevard, 60440 zip code area.
+Learn MoreAmita Health Adventist Med Center Bolingbrook is one of mental health facilities in Bolingbrook, Illinois, located at 500 Remington Boulevard, 60440 zip code.
 Amita Health Adventist Med Center Bolingbrook provides hospital inpatient treatment.
-Amita Health Adventist Med Center Bolingbrook offers activity therapy, psychotropic medication and behavior modification to seniors 65 or older and adults.
+Amita Health Adventist Med Center Bolingbrook provides cognitive behavioral therapy, group therapy and behavior modification to seniors 65 or older and adults.
 Amita Health Adventist Med Center Bolingbrook also supports people with Alzheimer's or dementia and seniors or older adults.
-Additional services offered at Amita Health Adventist Med Center Bolingbrook include family psychoeducation and case management.
+Additional services provided at Amita Health Adventist Med Center Bolingbrook include family psychoeducation and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.